fl1d/w0ex.github.io/_pages/what-is-sss_en.md

 This program cultivates five essential skills to realize a future Super Smart Society based on quantum science, in addition to teaching specialized courses where the students enroll.

-* Core academic skills in quantum science and artificial intelligence
+* Make core skills rooted in quantum science and artificial intelligence available to all academics.
-* The ability to create original science and/or technology in specialized fields that span cyberspace and physical space
+* Encourage original research spanning the domains of cyber and physical space.
-* The ability to broadly perceive the path from quantum science to super smart society
+* Enhance the big picture from quantum science to Super Smart Society.
-* The skills to solve interdisciplinary social issues
+* Innovate interdisciplinary research to create super smart society
-* Leadership skills in academia, government or industry
+* Promote a talented and seamless leadership between academia, government, and industry.

 <div style="text-align:center"><img src="/assets/images/5o-v3-en.png" /></div>